 The sixth spiritual blessing listed is knowing the mystery of His will (Ephesians 1:8–10).
 God has given us wisdom and insight through His Word and has shown us His desire to bring all things together to glorify Christ.
 Since all of creation was made by Him and is for His good pleasure (Revelation 4:11), the consummation of His plan is when everything and everyone is brought in line to glorify Him.
 By aligning ourselves with Him by faith, we become part of His perfect plan and purpose.

 Verse 11 says that another blessing is the inheritance that is given to us through Christ.
 What is included in that inheritance?
 “But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him” (1 Corinthians 2:9).
 The riches of glory, the presence of God, the eternal home – these don’t even scratch the surface of all the blessings that belong to our inheritance.

 Another blessing is found in Ephesians 1:13, which is the sealing of the Holy Spirit.
 When we become God’s children, He places His mark of ownership on us, guaranteeing our eternal security.
 This is spoken of as the down-payment of our full redemption, to hold us until the day Christ brings us to Him.

 The list could go on and on speaking of the privileges that are ours in Christ.
 We are laborers together with God (1 Corinthians 3:9); we are ambassadors bringing the message of reconciliation to a foreign land (2 Corinthians 5:20); and we are the bride of Christ (2 Corinthians 11:2).
-We have the peace which passes understanding (Philippians 4:7) and the assurance that nothing is able to separate us from the love of God which is in Christ Jesus (Romans 8:39).
+We have available to us the peace that passes understanding (Philippians 4:7) and the assurance that nothing is able to separate us from the love of God that is in Christ Jesus (Romans 8:39).